microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/planner-overview.md

 Before you get started with the Planner API, it's helpful to understand how the main objects relate to each other and to Microsoft 365 groups.

 ## Plan containers
 In Microsoft Planner, plans are always contained in another resource.
 The containing resource, [plannerPlanContainer](plannerplancontainer.md), determines the authorization rules of the plan and all the tasks in it, and the lifecycle of the plan.
-For example, you can create a plan contained by a Microsoft 365 [group](group.md), [roster](plannerroster.md), [driveItem](driveitem.md), or [user](user.md).
+You can create a plan in a container of one of the following types: [driveItem](driveitem.md), Microsoft 365 [group](group.md), Planner project, [roster](plannerroster.md), or [user](user.md).

 The most common type of container is a group.